DDT (professional wrestling): Lifting DDT

 This version of a DDT is similar to a spike DDT and is often referred to as a low angle brainbuster, or simply as an implant DDT.
 The attacking wrestler applies a front facelock to an opponent then lifts the opponent off the ground just before falling backwards to drive the opponent face or head first down to the mat.
 A slight variation of this sees the wrestler spin the opponent's body away from themselves as they raise the opponent off the ground.
 Another version, the lifting inverted DDT, sees the wrestler apply an inverted facelock, lift the opponent off the ground and fall back.
 This move was popularized by Gangrel during his stint in WWE as his finishing move, called the Impaler DDT, and was later adopted by Edge, who called it the Edgecution.
-It is currently performed by Robert Roode, who uses a swinging variation as a finishing move, calling it the Glorious DDT.
+It was also used by Robert Roode, who uses a swinging variation as a finishing move, calling it the Glorious DDT.